Mehmed V: War

+After the assassination of Mahmud Şevket Pasha, it was discovered a member of the royal family was involved in the plot. Şehzade Kemaleddin's daughter Münire Sultan married Grand Vizier Tunuslu Hayreddin Pasha's son: Salih Pasha.
+Sultan Reşad had no qualms with signing the death sentence of one of his brothers’ damats.
+Salih Pasha was tried and sentenced to death, and when Sultan Reşad signed the sentence, he was hanged.
+Cemal Pasha is said to have threatened the sultan, saying, “If you do not sign this, we will dethrone you too."
+Münire Sultan cursed her uncle Sultan Reşad, who had authorized her husband’s execution, saying “God willing, his beard will be stained with blood!”, the grey-haired sovereign defended himself along the lines of “What could I do?
+Enver put his gun to my head, I signed it” and tried to compensate for his cognitive dissonance by snapping the pen which he signed the decision.

-Despite his preference that the country stayed out of further conflict, Mehmed V's most significant political act was to formally declare jihad against the Entente Powers (Allies of World War I) on 14 November 1914, following the Ottoman government's decision to join the First World War on the side of the Central Powers.
-He was actually said to look with disfavour on the pro-German policy of Enver Pasha, but could do little to prevent war due to the sultanate's diminished influence since the overthrow of Abdülhamid II in 1909.
+Despite his preference that the country stayed out of further conflict, Sultan Reşad's most significant political act was to formally declare jihad against the Entente Powers on 14 November 1914, following the Ottoman government's decision to join the First World War on the side of the Central Powers.
+He was actually said to look with disfavour on the pro-German policy of Enver Pasha, but could do little to prevent war due to the sultanate's diminished influence.
 This was the last genuine proclamation of jihad in history by a Caliph, as the Caliphate was abolished in 1924.
-As a direct result of the declaration of war, the British annexed Cyprus, while the Khedivate of Egypt proclaimed its independence and was turned into a British protectorate; these provinces had at least been under nominal Turkish rule.
+As a direct result of the declaration of war, the British annexed Cyprus, while the Khedivate of Egypt proclaimed its independence and was turned into a British protectorate; these provinces had at least been under nominal Ottoman rule.
 The proclamation had no noticeable effect on the war, despite the fact that many Muslims lived in Ottoman territories.
-Some Arabs eventually joined the British forces against the Ottomans with the Arab Revolt in 1916.
+Some Arabs eventually joined the British forces against the Ottoman Empire with the Arab Revolt in 1916.

-Mehmed V hosted Kaiser Wilhelm II, his World War I ally, in Constantinople on 15 October 1917.
+Reşad hosted Kaiser Wilhelm II, his World War I ally, in Constantinople on 15 October 1917.
 He was made Generalfeldmarschall of the Kingdom of Prussia on 27 January 1916, and of the German Empire on 1 February 1916.
-He was also made Generalfeldmarschall of Austria-Hungary on 19 May 1918.
+He was also made a Feldmarschall of Austria-Hungary on 19 May 1918.

 Death

-Mehmed V died at Yıldız Palace on 3 July 1918 at the age of 73, only four months before the end of World War I. Thus, he did not live to see the downfall of the Ottoman Empire.
-He spent most of his life at the Dolmabahçe Palace and Yıldız Palace in Istanbul.
+Reşad died at Yıldız Palace on 3 July 1918 at the age of 73, only four months before the end of World War I. Thus, he did not live to see the downfall of the Ottoman Empire.
+He spent most of his life at the Dolmabahçe Palace and Yıldız Palace in Constantinople.
 His grave is in the Eyüp district of modern Istanbul.
+He was succeeded by his brother Mehmed Vahideddin, who took the regal name Mehmed VI.

+Personality

+Sultan Reşad was known to all as someone full of graciousness and elegance, but little to show when it came to politics.